Friday, January 11, 2013 at 5:44 AM

 This, in part, is how I lamented the portrait acclaimed journalist Ron Suskind painted in his book, Confidence Men: Wall Street, Washington, and the Education of a President, of how the (disappointingly) few women in the Obama White House were being treated during his first term.
 Now his White House is in the ironic and untenable position of having to defend itself (again) against accusations of being staffed with too many (White) men.

-By discriminating contrast, even though those same senators said that (White) Chuck Hagel was an even worse kisser, Obama went ahead and nominated him for secretary of defense anyway.
+By discriminating contrast, even though those same senators said that (White) Chuck Hagel was an even worse kisser, Obama went ahead and nominated him for secretary of defense.

-And it did not help matters that he tried to make up for not standing by Rice by showing how utterly begrudging his nomination of (White) John Kerry was.
+And it did not help matters that he tried to make up for not standing by Rice by showing how utterly begrudging his nomination of (White) John Kerry in her place was.
 He did this in petulant and disrespectful fashion by not giving Kerry a chance to utter a single word when he presented him at the White House.
-(Top nominees are invariably given an opportunity to say a few words when the president presents them to the media….)
+(Top nominees are customarily given an opportunity to say a few words when the president presents them to the media….)

 But Obama then compounded the diversity infraction he committed with Rice by nominating all White guys to the other top jobs in his, um, er, White House; namely, for treasury and the CIA.